btingle/chess/README.md

 # chess
-3D Chess game made using OpenGL
+3D Chess game made in C using OpenGL